hrz-unimr/Products.ZopeHealthWatcher/README.rst

 Usage
 =====

-There are two ways to query the tool: with the `zHealthWatcher` script or through the browser.
+There are three ways to query the tool: with the `zHealthWatcher` script, through the browser or http based health check clients.

 zHealthWatcher
 -------------------